 6. Can I place out of an Interpreting course?

-If you wish to place out of an interpreting course, you will need to speak to Paula Debes, but please understand that we do not typically allow students to place out of interpreting courses, unless they have taken a comparable course somewhere else.
+If you wish to place out of an interpreting course, please contact the ASL Program Head Paula Reece at firstname.lastname@example.org.
+Please note that we do not typically allow students to place out of interpreting courses, unless they have taken a comparable course somewhere else.
 Language fluency in ASL, alone, no matter how strong, will not be sufficient to place out of an interpreting course.